NikHoh/VIAS/README.md

 To run the PVT example:

-1. Navigate into the example script folder
-   - `cd workspace/VIAS/vias/examples`
-2. Enter the virtual environment if not activated yet
-   - `conda activate vias_env`
-3. Run the map extraction tool (MET), if not done yet
+1. Run the map extraction tool (MET), if not done yet
    - see section [Map Extraction Tool (`met.py`)](#map-extraction-tool-metpy)
-4. Run the map creation tool (MCT), if not done yet
+2. Run the map creation tool (MCT), if not done yet
    - see section [Map Creation Tool (`mct.py`)](#map-creation-tool-mctpy)
-5. Run the multi-objective path planning (MOPP), if not done yet
+3. Run the multi-objective path planning (MOPP), if not done yet
    - see section [Multi-objective Path Planning (`mopp.py`)](#multi-objective-path-planning-mopppy)
+4. Depending on the installation option:
+   - In case you followed installation A (Build yourself):
+     - Navigate into the example script folder
+        - `cd workspace/VIAS/vias/examples`
+     - Enter the virtual environment if not activated yet
+        - `conda activate vias_env`
-6. Run the path visualization tool (PVT)
+     - Run the path visualization tool (PVT)
         - `python pvt_example.py`
+   - In case you followed installation B (Docker container):
+     - Mount data folder and run Docker container
+        - `docker run -it -v ~/code/VIAS_data:/VIAS_data vias:latest python3 pvt_example.py`
-7. The PVT should produce
+5. The PVT should produce
    - some console output information in the Pareto set's ideal and knee point
    - a 3D path plot of the knee point solution